nextcloud/documentation/admin_manual/ai/overview.rst

 Systemd service
 ^^^^^^^^^^^^^^^

-1. Create a systemd service file in ``/etc/systemd/system/nextcloud-ai-worker@.service`` on the Nextcloud main server/container with the following content:
+1. Create a systemd service file in ``/etc/systemd/system/nextcloud-ai-worker@.service`` with the following content:

 .. code-block::